TillWege/Website/src/content/project/df.md

 Internally the case also got divided into multiple smaller compartments.
 The battery would be housed in a separate compartment at the bottom of the case between the speaker and the controller compartment.
 The speaker in the bottom got a mounting bracket such that it would be held in place by the case.
 For the joystick two mounting pins were placed into the case.
 For these pins I also used heat-set inserts.
 The controller board would be housed in the main compartment of the case.
 The USB-C charging board would be housed next to it at the top of the case.
 Next to this would also be the cutout for the power switch, which would be inserted into the case aswell.
 The reset button would be placed at the right side of the case below the mainboard.
 The screen would be mounted into the top-plate of the case using M3-Screws and nuts.

 All of these specific design considerations can be seen in the final design of the case.
-They also led to a lot of prototyping beeing necessary.
+They also led to a lot of prototyping being necessary.

 The final design of the case can be seen below:

 ![Case](/df/project/case-2.jpg)

 # Electrical Hardware
 The electrical hardware for this project went through multiple different iterations.
-Initially I planned on using mechanical keyboard switches for the buttons, but with time this proved both, more difficult and also less user friendly.
+Initially I planned on using mechanical keyboard switches for the buttons, but with time this proved both, more difficult and less user friendly.
 In the end I settled on using a simple 2-Axis joystick for input.

 The microcontroller used for this project was the ATtiny1614.
 More information about the production of the microcontroller can be found [here](https://wegetill.de/assignment/df-9/).

-Besides the methode of input, it was also necessary to provide some sort of output to the user.
-For this I chose to use a small 1,3 inch OLED screen.
+Besides the method of input, it was also necessary to provide some sort of output to the user.
+For this I chose to use a small 1,3-inch OLED screen.
 The screen was chosen because it is small and relatively easy to use.
 The screen was connected to the microcontroller using the I2C protocol.

 As another form of feedback for the user I also chose to add a speaker into the project.
 Normally, adding a speaker to an electrical project can prove to be more difficult than expected.
 In most cases you would need some sort of amplifier to drive the speaker.
 Controlling the speaker itself can also require a non-trivial amount of code and computing power.
-Especially on a limited plattform like the ATtiny1614 this could prove difficult.
-To solve this problem I chose to use a DFPlayer Mini.
+Especially on a limited platform like the ATtiny1614 this could prove difficult.
+To solve this problem, I chose to use a DFPlayer Mini.
 The DFPlayer Mini is a small MP3 player module that can be controlled using a simple serial connection between it, and the microcontroller.
 The module can be used to play MP3 files from a microSD card.
-The module also has a built in amplifier and can drive a small speaker directly.
+The module also has a built-in amplifier and can drive a small speaker directly.
 This made it very easy to add sound to the project.

-Other components used in the project included a small lithium polyer battery, a USB-C charging board, a power switch and a reset button.
-A full list of components (or very close analogs in cases were the orignal is no longer availabe) can be found in the bill of materials.
+Other components used in the project included a small lithium polymer battery, a USB-C charging board, a power switch and a reset button.
+A full list of components (or very close analogues in cases were the original is no longer available) can be found in the bill of materials.

 # Programming
 The programming of the Snakeboy was done using the Arduino IDE.
 As such the code for the project is written in C++.
 The code for the project can be found [here](https://github.com/TillWege/dig-fab/blob/main/Project/Code/Code.ino).